parallel-markets/handbook/security/acceptable-use.md

 ## Acceptable Use and Security Requirements of Computing Resources

 Parallel-managed assets are provided to conduct Parallel business with consideration given for limited personal use.
 Our company uses global electronic communications and resources as routine parts of our business activities.
-It is essential that electronic resources used to perform company business are protected to ensure that these resources are accessible for business purposes and operated in a cost-effective manner, that our company’s reputation is protected, and that we minimize the potential for legal risk.
+It is essential that electronic resources used to perform company business are protected to ensure that these resources are accessible for business purposes and operated in a cost-effective manner, that our company’s reputation is protected and that we minimize the potential for legal risk.

 Those receiving Parallel-provided assets are responsible for exercising good judgment when using Parallel-managed computers and accessing Parallel-managed data.